 - 1. If not already done, connect to the server console connect keyboard and monitor when real server or open console on vmware. - 2.
-To start the network configuration log in as root (password changeme) on server1/lim1 (master server) and run the following command: #sbin/net setup. - 3.
-The MX-ONE Initial Setup dialog opens.
+To start the network configuration log in as root (password changeme) on server1/lim1 (master server) and run the following command: #sbin/net\setup.